Stability of martingale optimal transport and weak optimal transport: Introduction and main results

 Let $X$ and $Y$ be Polish spaces and consider a continuous function $c\colon X\times Y\rightarrow [0,\infty)$.
 Given probability measures $\mu \in \mathcal P(X)$ and $\nu\in\mathcal P(Y)$, the classical transport problem is

 where $\Pi(\mu,\nu)$ denotes the set of couplings with $X$-marginal $\mu$ and $Y$-marginal $\nu$.
-A classical result in optimal transport asserts that $\pi\in \Pi(\mu,\nu)$ is optimal for \eqref{OT} iff its support $\supp \pi$ is $c$-monotone \cite{Vi03,Vi09}.
+A classical result in optimal transport asserts that $\pi\in \Pi(\mu,\nu)$ is optimal for \eqref{OT} iff its support $\supp \pi$ is $c$-{cyclically} monotone \cite{Vi03,Vi09}.
 One useful consequence of this characterization of optimality is the stability of \eqref{OT} with respect to the marginals $\mu,\nu$ as well as the cost function $c$.
 Indeed, the link between monotonicity and stability becomes apparent once one realizes that the notion of monotonicity is itself stable.

 In this article we consider the martingale optimal transport problem from the point of view of monotonicity and stability.
-In fact, since this problem is an instance of a weak optimal transport problem, we will likewise study the latter class of problems from this viewpoint.
+In fact, since this problem is an instance of a weak optimal transport problem {(where the cost is singular, i.e., also takes the value $+\infty$)}, we will likewise study the latter class of problems {for regular cost functions} from this viewpoint.